On compactness conformally compact Einstein manifolds and uniqueness of Graham-Lee metrics, III: Boundary regularity in all dimensions

 \subsection{Gauged Einstein equation}

-In \cite{CDLS}, the authos use gauged Einstein equation to study the regularity and later on Biquard-Herzlich \cite{BiquardHerzlich} prove a local version.
-Let us consider the nonlinear functional on $d$-dimensional open set $Z_R(p)$ with $p\in\p X$ introduced by Biquard \cite{Biquard1} for two asymptotically hyperbolic metrics $g^+$ and $k^+$. \beq F(g^+,k^+):=Ric[g^+]+(d-1)g^+- \delta_{g^+}(B_{k^+}(g^+)), \eeq where $B_{k^+}(g^+)$ is a linear condition, essentially the infinitesimal version of the harmonicity condition
+In \cite{CDLS}, the authors use gauged Einstein equation to study the regularity issue of $g^+$ up to a diffeomorphism.
+Later on Biquard-Herzlich have established \cite{BiquardHerzlich} a local version of the result.
+We now briefly describe the set-up of their method, then indicate the modifications to apply their method to our setting.

+Let $Z_R(p)$ denote a domain defined by (\ref{B1}) in Appendix B. We consider the nonlinear functional introduced by Biquard \cite{Biquard1} defined on the $d$-dimensional open set $Z_R(p)$ with $p\in\p X$ for two asymptotically hyperbolic metrics $g^+$ and $k^+$. \beq F(g^+,k^+):=Ric[g^+]+(d-1)g^+- \delta_{g^+}^*(B_{k^+}(g^+)), \eeq where $B_{k^+}$ is a linear differential operator on symmetric (0,2) tensor, which is the infinitesimal version of the harmonicity condition